Brazosport College: Associate degrees and transfer programs

 Students at BC have the option to pursue several educational paths.
 Historically, most students have opted to attend classes at Brazosport College as a stepping stone to other colleges and universities that offer bachelor's degrees.
 BC participates in the Texas Common Course Numbering System, or TCCNS, a voluntary cooperative effort by many Texas colleges and universities to create a standard set of course designations for transfer students at the freshman and sophomore level.
 This allows students who wish to transfer courses taken at Brazosport College to take a relevant curriculum for their destination school.

 Another option for students at BC is to pursue an associate degree.
 Brazosport College generally graduates around 200 students annually.

 Bachelor's degree

 A third option for students at BC is to pursue a Bachelor's degree in the school's Bachelor of Applied Technology program.
-Students in this program must be admitted through a separate application process than other students enrolled.
+Students in this program must be admitted through a separate application process.